1. Install KCM

 Health checks fail

-Verify broker reachability from the KCM host (telnet broker 9092) and confirm that
+Verify broker reachability from the KCM host and confirm TLS certificates are trusted.

 Connectors not visible